 - Develop people’s ability to prevent themselves from reaching crisis point

-We are looking to support a broad range of local projects across Scotland.
+The fund supports a broad range of local projects across Scotland.
 Organisations that can apply include:

 - voluntary organisations